You can never have enough quick and easy chicken recipes, right? Especially when they’re as tasty as this Massaman chicken curry.

 - 1 large onion chopped

-- 500 grams / 1 pound skinless boneless chicken thighs chopped
+- 1 pound skinless boneless chicken thighs chopped

 - 2 large garlic cloves crushed

-- about 200 grams / 7 ounces sweet potato I used 1 smallish, peeled and cubed (about 1cm)
+- 7 ounces sweet potato I used 1 smallish, peeled and cubed (about 1cm)

-- about 250 grams / 9 ounces potato I used 2 smallish, peeled and cubed (about 1cm)
+- 9 ounces potato I used 2 smallish, peeled and cubed (about 1cm)

-- 400 gram 14 ounce can coconut milk mixed with 3 tablespoons Massaman curry paste
+- 14 ounces coconut milk mixed with 3 tablespoons Massaman curry paste (1 can)

 - 2 tablespoons Thai fish sauce